NISOx-BDI/nisox.org/README.md

 To run the website locally, you will also need to install the dependencies: [Python][], [Pybtex][] (`pip install pybtex`), and [Jekyll][] (`gem install jekyll`).

 ## How to update the website?
-Except for the page including the publication list  and the presentation pages (cf. [below](#how-to-update-the-publication-list)), any new change pushed to the `master` branch of the current repository will automatically be reflected on the website.
+Except for the page including the publication list (cf. [below](#how-to-update-the-publication-list))  and the presentation pages (cf. [section 'How to update the presentations pages?'](#How to update the presentations pages?)), any new change pushed to the `master` branch of the current repository will automatically be reflected on the website.
 It is stronly advised to preview the changes locally before pushing to GitHub (cf. [section 'building'](#building)).

 ## How to update the publication list?
 Every time the `bib/pubs.bib` file is updated, the corresponding HTML page (located in `_includes/pubs.html`) has to be updated with: